 A punch of acidity is always important to keep a dish from tasting flat or "flabby" in the mouth.
 Vinegar has a wide range of uses from salad dressings, to meat tenderizing, to a pop of flavor in your favorite BBQ sauce!
 The one big benefit to having a few staple vinegars in your pantry is for the most part they will never go bad on you!
 Check labels to see if your particular brand of vinegar requires refrigeration after opening to prevent spoilage!

 Balsamic Vinegar – From a super simple salad dressings to a stand-alone accompaniment for good bread, balsamic vinegar.
 Try an aged balsamic vinegar drizzled over a few fresh strawberries and add a crack of black Malabar pepper for a delicious low fat dessert!

 Apple Cider Vinegar – The best for things like home-made pickles, cider vinegar has more flavor and health benefit characteristics than white vinegar .
 Apple cider vinegar can be used in a wide range of dishes, sauces, and of course a "whats that delicious punch" to an aioli!

 Red Wine Vinegar – A great all-purpose vinegar for salad dressings, sauces and marinades.
 While they make white wine vinegar and champagne vinegar and sherry vinegar, red wine is definitely the most versatile in my opinion than the others.

 Rice Wine Vinegar – Used primarily in Asian cooking, rice wine vinegar is a must.
-It has a lighter and sweeter flavor than most vinegars.
-Note there is a difference between seasoned rice vinegar and rice wine vinegar, but rice wine vinegar is the also known as rice vinegar.
+It has a lighter and sweeter flavor than most other kinds of vinegar.
+Note there is a difference between seasoned rice vinegar and rice wine vinegar, but rice wine vinegar is also known as rice vinegar.
 Seasoned rice vinegar has been infused with added salt/sugar and to impart more flavor.